ajcvickers/ajcvickers.github.io/_posts/2012-06-02-deleting-orphans-with-entity-framework.md

     .WithMany(r => r.Students);
 ```
 <h3>Cascade delete for required relationships</h3>
-Let’s say that a student leaves the school and our application handles that by deleting the student from the database:
+Let's say that a student leaves the school and our application handles that by deleting the student from the database:

 ``` c#
 public static void StudentLeaves(string name)